 This type of assessment enables you to cover a wide area of knowledge by adding multiple statements within a single question.

 How to create a statement question in Easygenerator

 Select the statement question from the left-hand panel and add it to a section.

 Add a question title and instruction.

 Fill in the statements.
 Click the ‘Add statement’ button to create more statements.
 Mark each statement as true or false.

 Tips for writing good statement questions

-- Every statement should be either completely true or completely false (no grey shades).
+Every statement should be either completely true or completely false (no ambiguity).

 Avoid using negative statements and double negatives unless absolutely necessary.